Get

 Try switching your cat to a different protein diet and see whether the situation changes.
 Also, use hypoallergenic pet wipes for grooming and check for any changes.

 While it’s hard to identify cat allergies at first, getting to the root of the problem is key to helping your pet recover.
-Talk to your veterinarian about any possible treatments and medications that can help reduce your cat’s allergies.
+Talk to a veterinarian about any possible treatments and medications that can help reduce your cat’s allergies.

-If you need to speak with a vet but can't get to one, head over to PangoVet.
-It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you are worried about your cat, head to PangoVet.
+It's an online service where you can talk to a real vet and get the advice you need for your pet — all at an affordable price!

 2. Stud Tail